node-ffi-napi/weak-napi/README.md

 ### undefined weak.addCallback(Weakref ref, Function callback)

-Adds `callback` to the Array of callback functions that will be invoked before the Objects gets garbage collected.
+Adds `callback` to the Array of callback functions that will be invoked before the Object gets garbage collected.
 The callbacks get executed in the order that they are added.